-Anna Wright ’11 died in a single-vehicle accident last summer, leaving behind grieving friends and teammates at Lynchburg College.
+Anna Wright ’11 died in a single-vehicle accident last summer, leaving behind grieving friends and teammates at University of Lynchburg.
 They are keeping her memory alive by raising money to drill wells in northern Uganda.

 In May, a group of nine LC students, including four women’s soccer players, traveled with Dr. Olsen and Rodney Suddith, executive director of Sports Outreach Institute, to Uganda for a service learning study abroad experience.
 The group helped with brick construction, participated in sports ministry through soccer games, completed community work in various communities, taught public health training, and watched as a deep-bore freshwater well was drilled.
 On May 25, 2011, that well was dedicated to Anna.